Parks

 Improvements will include:

-Adding a new shade structure to Hawstone Park is also planned to provide a gathering space for spectators of the existing sports fields.
+- A new shade structure will be added to Hawstone Park to provide a gathering space near the sports fields.

 Ward 4